astronomer/airflow-guides/guides/data-quality.md

 ![Marquez GreatExpectationsOperator](https://assets2.astronomer.io/main/guides/data-quality/marquez_ge.png)

-## Example: Comparing SQL Check operators and GreatExpectations
+## Example: Comparing SQL Check operators and Great Expectations

-This example shows the steps necessary to perform the same set of data quality checks with SQL Check operators and with GreatExpectations.
+This example shows the steps necessary to perform the same set of data quality checks with SQL Check operators and with Great Expectations.

 The checks performed for both tools are: